-We are looking forward to welcoming our partners to the city of Hull, UK, for our 1st Annual Meeting on 25-26 September 2017.
-This two-day meeting will provide an opportunity for all partners to be brought up-to-date on what has been happening since our Kick-off Meeting in January.
+We were delighted to welcome our partners to the city of Hull, UK, for our 1st Annual Meeting on 25-26 September 2017.
+This two-day meeting provided an opportunity for all partners to be brought up-to-date on what has been happening since our Kick-off Meeting held in Amsterdam in January.

-On Day 1, we will cover topics relating to project and financial management and communications.
-On Day 2, our Work Package Leads and PhD students will be talking about their achievements to date and what partners can expect in the year to come.
-We are looking forward to engaging with our advisory partners and getting their feedback.
-We will also be hearing about another Interreg NSRP project, Nuredrain, which has links to Sullied Sediments.
+On Day 1, partners received an overview of the project's progress and presentations on the reporting process, financial management and communications.
+On Day 2, our Work Package Leads and PhD students talked about their work on the project and their achievements to date.
+Work Package Leads also led discussions about what partners could expect in the year to come.
+In addition, partners received an update on another Interreg NSRP project, Nuredrain, which has links to Sullied Sediments.

 A summary of the proceedings of our annual meeting will be available in the first edition of our newsletter.
 If you would like to subscribe to our newsletter, please visit our News page.

 Many of the inland waterways in the European Union are under threat due to the introduction of Watch List chemicals that are not currently regulated under the European Water Framework Directive.
 These chemicals include the so-called “gender benders” such as estradiol and the contraceptive pill, and other pharmaceutical drugs such as triclosan and diclofenac, which have been shown to be harmful to wildlife.
 These chemicals are introduced to our waterways as a result of our day-to-day activities and through industry.
 Regardless of the source, they accumulate in the sediments in our rivers and canals.